Light in FM

-In the Field Medium (FM), light is not a particle moving through a vacuum.
+In the Field Medium Model, light is not a particle traveling through empty space.

 -